shea-parkes/neovim-config/README.md

     * Many PowerShell plugins to do this.
 Most provide a function named `Invoke-BatchFile`
     * I'm currently using the (likely overkill) [PowerShell Community Extensions](https://github.com/Pscx/Pscx)
       * Installed way too broadly via: `Install-Module Pscx -Scope CurrentUser`

+PowerShell can be used to create a nice shortcut on the Windows taskbar as well.
+Make a shortcut to `powershell.exe`, then edit the shortcut to add a custom `.ps1` file as an argument (one that sets up any environment and then calls `nvim-qt.exe --maximized`).
+This works better than a `.bat` file (which doesn't seem to want to bring `nvim-qt.exe` into focus).